 You get ready, put on your workout clothes, and pick out an exercise program.
-Just as you begin, you feel your strength and motivation leaving your body, and just as you were about to work for the beach body that you know you deserve.
+However, your mind starts remembering more pleasurable things you could be doing, like napping or playing online games.
+Even before you begin your workout, you feel your strength and motivation leaving your body, just as you were about to work for the beach body that you know you deserve.
 Is there a remedy for this regretful outcome?
-Workout music.
+Forget about the MrPlay Casino bonus waiting for you and instead focus on what can bring your motivation back.
+Workout music!

 The same conundrum troubles the DJs and organizers of major sporting events.
 The music involved should increase the excitement of the crowd, and it can’t be just any old beats.
 This music has to be something that pushes you forward, and gets your adrenaline pumping.
 Surprisingly, this isn’t always the case.
 Here are some things you should consider when choosing your playlist.